the-mrd/tacas-artifact/artifact/README.md

 layout: default
 ---

-# Artifact for "Efficient Verification of Lingua Franca Models"
+# Artifact instructions for "Efficient Verification of Lingua Franca Models"

-The [code](code.zip) archive contains the source files and Docker configurations required to reproduce the results of our paper submission _"Efficient Verification of Lingua Franca Models"_.
+The [code archive](code.zip) contains the source files and Docker configurations required to reproduce the results of our paper submission _"Efficient Verification of Lingua Franca Models"_.